rtCamp/Frappe-Manager/docs/reference/migrations.md

 ```

 Answering `no` prints the `uv tool install frappe-manager==<previous>` command to get back to the CLI you came from. `--yes` answers yes for you; `--exclude-bench` (with `all`) leaves named benches alone; `--rerun` re-applies the current release's steps to an already-current target.
 Every flag: [`fm migrate`](../commands/migrate.md), [`fm services migrate`](../commands/services.md#fm-services-migrate).

+!!! tip "Check for a pending migration without running one"
+    `fm migrate BENCH --dry-run` (or `fm migrate all --dry-run`) prints the same plan shown above and exits 0 without prompting or migrating anything, non-interactively included.
+When nothing is pending it prints nothing and still exits 0, so a script should treat empty output as "not migrated" rather than trust the exit code alone. `fm services migrate --dry-run` is the same probe for the services tier, except it always prints one line either way (`already at vX`, or the plan).

 !!! info "Running benches are recreated"
     The bench does not need to be stopped first.
 If it is running, FM warns that its containers will be restarted (recreated) during migration.
 Stop it with `fm stop mybench` beforehand only if you want to pick the downtime window yourself.